AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-39305-login-issues-with-enabled-google-recaptcha.md

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce on cloud infrastructure 2.4.2-p1, 2.4.3-p1
+* Adobe Commerce on cloud infrastructure 2.4.2-p1, 2.4.3-p3

 **Compatible with Adobe Commerce versions:**

-* Adobe Commerce (all deployment methods) 2.4.0 - 2.4.2-p1, 2.4.3 - 2.4.3-p1
+* Adobe Commerce (all deployment methods) 2.4.0 - 2.4.2-p1, 2.4.3 - 2.4.3-p3

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+>Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

 Registered customers are not able to log in using the enabled Google reCAPTCHA.

-<u>Steps to reproduce</u>:
+<ins>Steps to reproduce</ins>:

 1. Go to **Store** > **Configuration** > **Security** > **Google reCAPTCHA Storefront** and enable **Google reCAPTCHA**.
 1. Go to **Frontend**.
 1. Open **Developer Tool Console** in the browser.

-<u>Expected results</u>:
+<ins>Expected results</ins>:

 No CSP warnings in the console.

-<u>Actual results</u>:
+<ins>Actual results</ins>:

 CSP warnings in the console.